 From Leonard Cohen to Bob Dylan: The 8 songs David Gilmour couldn’t live without

 We’re taking a look back at what Pink Floyd’s David Gilmour considers to be some of his most treasured songs of all time as he picks eight tracks he simply couldn’t live without.
 It’s a question any music fan has posed themselves and one Gilmour answers with the assuredness of a consummate musical genius.
 It makes for one of our favourite playlists and a sweet reminder of Gilmour’s undoubted influence on music.

 If you were around in the psychedelic explosion of the late sixties, the acid-rock that flooded the streets of Britain, then chances are you’ll be familiar with David Gilmour — the pioneering lead guitarist for prog-rock giants Pink Floyd.
 Perhaps not the grandest name in rock music, Gilmour’s influence with Pink Floyd is undoubtedly pure, stringent and completely captivating.
 Gilmour held your gaze better than most guitarists could, and he did it without flashiness or ego-driven licks.
 His style was all about delivering the music, and Gilmour rarely missed a moment to do so.

 Pink Floyd welcomed the guitarist into the fold as a replacement for their ailing singer and founder Syd Barett.
 Initially, alongside the starry-eyed singer, Gilmour took over guitars and was mainly there to ensure the band could still function on stage.
-Soon enough, Gilmour stood across from Roger Waters, Nick Mason on drums and Richard Wright on keys and he soon took over the mic.
-As a group, there’s perhaps no greater inspirational figure than Pink Floyd.
+Soon enough, Gilmour stood across from Roger Waters, Nick Mason on drums and Richard Wright on keys, and he soon took over the mic and vocal duties.
+There’s perhaps no greater inspirational figure than Pink Floyd.

-If there’s one place where, in 2003, Gilmour could be dwarfed by the grandeur and pop culture influence of another then it’s perhaps in the studios of BBC Radio show, Desert Island Discs.
+If there’s one place where, in 2003, Gilmour could be dwarfed by the grandeur and pop culture influence of another, then it’s perhaps in the studios of BBC Radio show, Desert Island Discs.
 The British institution has been a cultural touchpoint since its inception in 1942.
 Ever since it has welcomed guests with one simple premise; if they were trapped on a desert island which eight songs would they choose to keep them company and stave off madness.
-It’s an idea which has captured the minds of the nation for nearly 80 years.
+It’s an idea that has captured the nation’s minds for nearly 80 years.

 As well as their eight discs, a complimentary collection of the complete works of Shakespeare and a bible, the star in question also gets to choose one luxury item and one book.
 It offers a crisp insight into the life and times of our most notable figures through some often personal choices.
 Floyd’s guitarist, Gilmour was the castaway on April 11th, 2003.

-The talented musician picked an English translation of holy book the Koran as his book of choice and of course opted for a guitar as his luxury item, an “acoustic Martin D.35” if you’re curious.
-But legendary perhaps saved his best picks for his musical choices.
+The talented musician and gifted guitarist picked an English translation of holy book the Koran as his book of choice and of course, opted for a guitar as his luxury item, an “acoustic Martin D.35” if you’re curious.
+But Gilmour perhaps saved his best picks for his musical choices.